Rock the Boat (Aaliyah song): Synopsis

-Reception
+Release and reception

+Due to the tragedy surrounding Aaliyah's death, there was an uncertainty about the release date for the video.
+In a press release, a spokesperson for Blackground Records said it was too soon to say what would become of the footage.
+Nevertheless, the music video made its world premiere on BET's Access Granted on October 9, 2001.
+BET producer Kevin Taylor, who was in the Bahamas during the filming of the video, described it as "gorgeous and sensual".
+The video was well received by the public, spending a total of 37 days at the No. 1 spot on BET's 106 & Park.
+During the week ending October 14, the video premiered on MTV, seven days later it premiered on VH1.
+14 days after it debuted on MTV, "Rock the Boat" became the 4th most played video on the network.
+In the UK, the video was made available to stream online ahead of its May 6 release date via Dotmusic's website starting on April 16, 2002.

-The video was ranked at number 93 on Billboards list "100 Greatest Music Videos of the 21st Century".
+Author Ytasha L. Womack argued in her book Afrofuturism: The World of Black Sci-Fi and Fantasy Culture (2013), that the floating scene from the video is an archetypical reference to ancient Egyptian goddess Isis and water spirit Mami Wata.
+The video was ranked at number 93 on Billboards list of the 100 Greatest Music Videos of the 21st Century.
 Rebecca Milzoff from Billboard praised the video, saying: "The video for Aaliyah's sinuous 'Rock the Boat' might have easily gone down as just one of the many examples of the beloved singer's preternatural cool and low-key sex appeal, featuring Aaliyah leading an all-female ensemble in understatedly sexy moves mirroring the song's hypnotic, undulating melody."
 Maxine Wally from W, felt that the video was fairly simple and that the best parts "comes at the very end, and is just as unadorned.
 Aaliyah, in what appears to be a candid moment, laughs widely as she looks to her left, like someone off-camera just did something charming and hilarious.
 In my eyes, it is the perfect way to cap off her final creation.
-It’s a reminder that although Aaliyah isn’t around today, her legacy remains".
+It's a reminder that although Aaliyah isn't around today, her legacy remains".
+Nylon write Steffanee Wang said this video "will forever be how she's remembered: basking in eternal paradise, almost too perfect to have ever been real."